Radix InstituteThe Radix Institute Code of Ethics

 24) To report any possible violations of the Code by Radix Teachers to the Ethics Committee of The Radix Institute.

 25) To aid The Radix Institute in upholding this Code and to cooperate fully with the investigation of possible violations conducted by the Ethics Committee.

 26) To refrain from soliciting the clients of colleagues.

-27) To undertake the appropriate communications with colleagues before assuming professional responsibility for the clients of colleagues.
+27) To undertake the appropriate communications with colleagues before assuming professional responsibility for the

 E. DUTIES AND OBLIGATIONS REGARDING THE NEED FOR INDEPENDENCE AND IMPARTIALITY